 Read more: How to empty the trash in Gmail

 To recover a deleted email from Gmail, you can get it back if it's in the trash.
 Deleted emails will stay in the trash for 30 days.
 If it's deleted from the trash, it's impossible to get back unless you're backing up your emails to your computer using IMAP/POP.

 How to recover deleted emails from the Gmail trash (Android and iOS)

-This will then bring up a list of folders and labels in your Gmail account.
-Select where you would like to send the email to.
-Usually, the inbox is best.
+- This will then bring up a list of folders and labels in your Gmail account.
+Select where you would like to send the email.
+Usually, Primary is best.
 Or you may want to send the email back to its original label.
 It’s entirely up to you.